 Luckily, you will be able to play your games from the Switch 1.
 You won't need to keep your extra console lying around for when you finally wrap up Tears of the Kingdom.

-Right now, the only Nintendo-exclusive that won't work on the Switch 2 is the Nintendo Labo Toy-Con 04: VR Kit – this is because the larger screen of the Switch 2 won't fit in the accessory.
+Right now, the only Nintendo-exclusive that won't work on the Switch 2 is the Nintendo Labo Toy-Con 04: VR Kit, because the Switch 2's larger screen won't fit in the accessory.
 There are a quite a few third-party games with compatibility issues though, and we'd recommend looking at the full list from Nintendo's website.

 A Nintendo Switch 2 would make an excellent gift, but why not check out our other expert recommendations?
 Read our guide on the best tech gifts.